RejectedFrASELS/IP-Analyzer-VirusTotal-API/README.md

 ### Usage:
 1. Insert your API in code
-2. Simply run it typing ```python IPChecker.py``` or however you want.
+2. Simply run it by typing ```python IPChecker.py``` or however you want.
 3. Select the excel file and other credentials.
-4. You can find the report after running the code in same directory.
+4. You can find the report in same directory after running the code.